WHU-Process-Mining/MSDA-OPS/README.md

 - data_path: path to the input event stream.
 - process_fitness_threshold: fitness threshold for the process model N.
 - process_error_threshold: error threshold for the branch model $P_B$.
--arrival_error_threshold: error threshold for the arrival model A.
+- arrival_error_threshold: error threshold for the arrival model A.
 - res_error_threshold: error threshold for the resource model R.
 - wt_error_threshold: error threshold for the waiting-time model W.
 - et_error_threshold: error threshold for the execution-time model E.